 Menopause marks the end of a woman’s menstrual cycles.
 For some women, this means the end of uncomfortable period symptoms like menstrual cramps, bloating and mood swings.
-However, menopause can lead to a new set of symptoms like hot flashes and changes in the genital tissues that can involve discomfort related to dryness, more frequent vaginal and urinary tract infections, painful intercourse, pelvic issues and some urinary leaking with exercise or coughing.
-The longer a woman is menopausal, the vaginal tissues become thinner, drier and more easily irritated, and the area experiences pH changes.
+However, menopause can lead to a new set of symptoms and discomforts.
+Plus the longer a woman is menopausal, the vaginal tissues become thinner, drier and more easily irritated, and the area experiences pH changes.
 These changes are common in menopause and sometimes occur in perimenopause, or during the transitional years before a woman stops having cycles.

 First, a few words about perimenopause and menopause.
 Perimenopause may happen 10 years before a woman stops having periods and presents with fluctuations in hormones.
 “It takes years to start having a period, and it takes years for your body to unwind [from having a period],” says Dr. Mestemacher about perimenopause.
 However, a woman isn’t technically menopausal until she been without a period for a year.
 The average age of menopause is 51.